 Identi.ca: How free software can drive a social networking revolution

 Social networking, micro-blogging and other such buzzwords abound across web development these days, and the "public" is a fickle as ever.
 The darling of the media-driven, web-based section of the public is dropped as soon as it gets popular or as soon as somebody figures out a way to make money out of it -- money usually involves advertising, which usually ends up bombarding users with spurious post-mercials.
-How can free software make an impact in such an environment?
+How can free software make an impact in such an environment and create forms of social business?
 Enter Identi.ca

 In the beginning there was Facebook